 So, is property management worth it?

 The holidays are here again, and for most of us, that means we’ll be taking some time away from our usual day-to-day schedules to spend time with family and friends.
 If you’re a property owner/manager/landlord, you deserve to take a break as much as everyone else.
 But sometimes the many demands and daily tasks of property managers can be especially overwhelming and cause added stress during the holidays.
-With tenants going out of town or hosting gatherings in their home or office, there can often be tenant emergencies over the holidays that you’ll need to handle.
+Knowing how to keep tenants happy is one of the traits of a great landlord, and with tenants going out of town or hosting gatherings in their home or office, there can often be tenant emergencies over the holidays that you’ll need to handle.
 And if you are planning to travel during the holidays yourself, you’ll need to put even more preparation and planning into how you will stay on top of your tenant needs while you’re away.